peter0083/opioid_overdose_analysis/README.md

 - provides statistics on opioid-related deaths for each state in the U.S.
 4. [Fraser Health ER data](https://github.com/healthhackathon) Thank you again Gillian! :smile:

+### Prototype

+a shiny app that integrates key features to predict high-risk opioid-overdose patient groups

 ### VODday-Hackathon-Submissions